UMKC-Law/Vacant2Vibrant/glossary.md

 Land Bank - sample

-: You can purchase or leased, Houses, Buldings, Side Lots, Vacant Lots & land,  or even adopt properties from the Land Bank.
+: You can purchase or leased, This is *red*{: style="color: red"}.
+Houses, Buldings, Side Lots, Vacant Lots & land,  or even adopt properties from the Land Bank.
 You will need a plan and beable to sho that you have the availability of resources to complete the project.
 [More information about Land Bank Properties]

 Homestead - sample